-We recognise the importance of employee engagement and satisfaction.
+At DTZ Investors we recognise the importance of employee engagement and satisfaction.
 Engaged employees are happier, both at work and in their home lives, which results in a more productive environment.
-Our regular employee surveys help us to understand which issues are important to the business and our employees, and therefore where and how to focus our engagement initiatives.
+Our regular employee survey assessments help us to understand which issues are important to the business and our employees, and therefore where and how to focus our engagement initiatives.